-To always be alive and work towards a better world through the arts as an active medium of engagement.
+To always be alive and working towards a better world through the arts as an active medium of engagement.

-The Stand Project, or Stand as it was officially named, preceded Stand4 Community Arts Center as a large-scale art curation project conceived by artist and curator Jeannine Bardo.
+The Stand Project, or Stand as it was officially named, preceded Stand4 Community Arts Center as a large-scale art curation project conceived by artist and curator Jeannine Bardo in 2015.
 Her first series of curations took place in the communities of Bay Ridge and Dyker Heights with plans to expand into other parts of Brooklyn.

 Far removed from the art world, both of these neighborhoods in which Jeannine grew up have supported an ever-changing working-class immigrant population.
 Rich in history and community, such places served as inspiration for each curatorial work or art show.

 Jeannine used each venue as the inspiration for a particular show with the aim of giving artists the means to connect their works to the place they live in and the people they live around.
 She wanted the local community to see art that is accessible and relevant to their own experiences.